 In the example above, we went to the Dell support site and searched for the model E7450, clicked the drivers link and then located the appropriate driver needed to control the touchpad.
 The process will be similar for your make and model laptop.

-In conclusion, having the option to disable the touchpad is a nice feature for those of us that despise using them.
+In conclusion, having the option to automatically disable trackpad function is a nice feature for those of us that despise using them.
 If you want to explore other great laptop tutorials, be sure to check out our other laptop articles or visit the Windows forums for additional help.